mathdio/nunes-sports-project/README.md

 | 2) Product edition | http://localhost:5173/edit/:id |
 | 3) Register a new product | http://localhost:5173/register |

-> The products table page (1) has an optional search parameter named `pageNumber` which can be used to directly access a certain products page.
+> The products table page (1) endpoint has an optional search parameter named `pageNumber` which can be used to directly access a certain products page.
 With DatabaseSeeder active, the initial table will have 6 pages.
 > You can use the parameter like in `http://localhost:5173/?pageNumber=6`.
+> In products table page, you have access to update or delete the products.

+> The product edition page (2) endpoint has `:id` as an required parameter.
+The "Editar" buttons in products table page (1) sends you to this page, but if you already now the product ID, you can access it directly by endpoint, as in `http://localhost:5173/edit/1`.

 ## 🛣️ API available endpoints